linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 These are the issues that we will address in this chapter.
 In it, we summarize what has evolved to be the investment industry standard approach to calculating and reporting portfolio rates of return.
 Individual and institutional investors, investing via separate and commingled accounts, using a myriad of strategies and asset classes, use the methodology presented in this chapter to calculate the returns earned by their investment portfolios.
 The tools covered here are relevant whether you are an individual monitoring the performance of your own personal brokerage account, a financial planner providing advice to many individuals, the manager of a mutual fund, or a plan sponsor overseeing dozens of specialist investment managers.
 In the illustrations that are used to explain the various concepts presented in the chapter, a spreadsheet format is used so that it is easier for the reader to replicate the calculations.

-# SINGLE PERIOD RATE OF RETURN
+## Single Period Rate of Return

 Why do we compute rates of return to describe the performance of an investment when we could simply judge our performance by the absolute dollars gained over time?
 After all, there is no better judge than money in the bank!
 There are several reasons that returns have emerged as the preferred statistic for summarizing investment performance:

 The rate of return concentrates a lot of information into a single statistic.
 Individual data points about the beginning and ending market values, income earned, cash contributions and withdrawals, and trades for all of the holdings in the portfolio are compressed into a single number.
 This single number, the return, is a ratio.
 It is faster for an investor to analyze proportions than absolute numbers.
-For example, if an investor is told she earned an  $8\%$  rate of return, she can instantly begin to judge whether she is happy with this result, compared to the need to pore over valuation and transaction statements first.
+For example, if an investor is told she earned an 8\% rate of return, she can instantly begin to judge whether she is happy with this result, compared to the need to pore over valuation and transaction statements first.
 - Returns are comparable even if the underlying figures are not.
 An investor can compare returns even when the portfolios have different base currencies or have different sizes.
 For example, if an investor puts

-\$100 to work and gains\$ 10, she has earned the same return as an investor who put \$1 million to work and ended up with \$1.1 million.
+\$100 to work and gains \$10, she has earned the same return as an investor who put \$1 million to work and ended up with \$1.1 million.
 - Returns calculated for different periods are comparable; that is, an investor can compare this year's return to last year's.
 The interpretation of the rate of return is intuitive.
 Return is the value reconciling the beginning investment value to the ending value over the time period we are measuring.
 An investor can take a reported return and use it to determine the amount of money he would have at the end of the period given the amount invested.

 $$
 \mathrm{MVE} = \mathrm{MVB} \times (1 + \text{DecimalReturn})
 $$ where

 MVE = market value at the end of the period